rachione/Connect4-AI-vs-AI/README.md

 # Connect4-AI-vs-AI
 ## About
-This project uses NEAT (NeuroEvolution of Augmenting Topologies) to train AI under connect 4.
+This project uses NEAT (NeuroEvolution of Augmenting Topologies) to train AI for connect 4.